raphaelhoudouin/raphaelhoudouin/README.md

 In my free time, I enjoy engaging in various hobbies that help me relax and recharge:

 - 🎨 **Art & Photography**: I like artists who work with digital art, painting, and design projects.
 Inspired by artists like:
-- [ Yatreda: ያጥሬዳ ](https://yatreda.com/) – In a fusion of tradition and innovation, Yatreda mints their artwork on the blockchain, employing a 21st-century approach to preserving history
+  - [ Yatreda: ያጥሬዳ ](https://yatreda.com/) – In a fusion of tradition and innovation, Yatreda mints their artwork on the blockchain, employing a 21st-century approach to preserving history.
   - [Emory Douglas](https://www.moma.org/artists/70943), whose works are thought-provoking and impactful.
   - [Joey Lawrence](https://joeylshop.com/pages/exhibitions), whose powerful portraits from Ethiopia and other parts of the world showcase deep cultural stories and human connection.